 A constant sample size of approx. 6,000 research participants for the EPAD-LCS is considered sufficient for a readiness cohort that should provide approx. 1,500 research participants for the EPAD PoC trial.
 The EPAD-LCS sample size will be maintained constant through continuous recruitment from the PCs.
 Involvement of multiple PCs connected to EPAD Consortium members or outside EPAD will ensure that the PCs continue to provide the necessary number of research participants over time.

-The estimated number of research participants to be entered in EPAD LCS from 2016 until end of 2019 is 13,026, based on the following assumptions:
+The estimated number of research participants to be entered in EPAD LCS from 2016 until end of 2019 is 4,500.